alaattinyilmaz/computer-architectures-armv8/README.md

 This is the working link for toolchain download: https://releases.linaro.org/components/toolchain/binaries/7.1-2017.08/aarch64-elf/gcc-linaro-7.1.1-2017.08-i686-mingw32_aarch64-elf.tar.xz

 **Simple Calculator:**

-For this project, you will write a small calculator.
+TASK: For this project, you will write a small calculator.
 Your calculator will have the capability to do the following operations on 4-digit decimal numbers (result is bound to 4 digits):

 - multiply